 - 1/4 cup sugar

-Combine 1 cup blueberries, water, sugar and lemon juice in a small saucepan.
+- Place 1 cup blueberries, water, sugar and lemon juice in a small saucepan.
+Give a good stir.
 Cook over a medium heat for about 10 minutes.
-Add the rest of the blueberries and cook for 8 minutes more, stirring frequently.
-Serve warm.
+Pour in the remaining cup of blueberries and cook for about 8 minutes more, stirring almost constantly.
+The compote will be a thick consistency with some of the blueberries still in tact.
+Serve warm over vanilla ice cream or enjoy by the spoonful all by itself!